ProdriveTechnologies/sphinx/doc/usage/restructuredtext/domains.rst

       .. versionadded:: 4.0

-   .. rst::directive:option:: module
-      :type: text

-      Describe the location where the object is defined.
-The default value is the module specified by :rst:dir:`py:currentmodule`.

 .. rst:directive:: .. py:data:: name

    Describes global data in a module, including both variables and values used